-- i. fear for his or her safety or the safety of others; or - ii. ii. suffer substantial emotional distress."
+- i. fear for their safety or the safety of others; or - ii. suffer substantial emotional distress."

 Definition of Terms

 Explicit Consent

 Explicit consent is the basis of the analysis applied to unwelcome sexual contact.
 Lack of consent is the critical factor in any incident of Sexual Misconduct or Relationship Violence.